 - A folding, hanging shower stall and a shower bag with a nozzle make for a hot shower even in freezing cold, and one can get dry and re-dressed before even feeling cold.
 For a floor, a baby inflatable 1-ring mini pool makes a perfect shower pan floor and warmly cleans your feet as you shower.
 Otherwise, use something else to keep your feet off the ground.

 - A health club membership is a golden ticket for street living.
 You can shower, steam, and work out, too.
 Municipal indoor pools are good, too.
 Learn to bathe in a sink, as in sponge baths.
 Always clean up your mess!

-- A private mailbox that provides a street address (not a Post Office box) makes you look more like someone with a real address.
-This comes into play for drivers licenses, state ID cards, car insurance, job applications, etc.
+- While you can live in your car, you can’t use it as an address.
+A private mailbox that provides a street address (not a Post Office box) makes you look more like someone with a real address.
+This comes into play for driver’s licenses, state ID cards, car insurance, job applications, etc.